-By opening the sealed package containing this software, you are considered that you accept the terms of this License.
+By opening the sealed package containing this software, you are agreeing to be bound by the terms of this license.

-If you do not agree these terms, return the unopened software package to Anritsu Corporation(hereafter Anritsu).
+If you do not agree to these terms, return the unopened software package to Anritsu Corporation (hereafter Anritsu).

 1. License